 How to calculate the win payoff from horse racing odds?

-Calculating the expected payoff on a win bet is easy once you get the hang of it.
+Calculating the expected payoff on a win bet in horse racing is easy once you get the hang of it.
 Example:

 Odds in horse racing are expressed as fractions, such as 8-5 or 5-2.